 Pipe into round shape on baking sheet lined with parchment paper

 Spread the chocolate whipped cream filling

-Please read this article before making the macarons, click here :you will get a better understanding about what to do and what not to do.
+Please read this article before making the macarons, click here :you will get a better understanding of what to do and what not to do.

-- Confectioner's sugar or powdered sugar- 1 cup
+- Confectioner's sugar or powdered sugar or icing sugar- 1 cup

-- Egg whites, at room temperature- 2, large
+- Egg whites, at room temperature- from 2 large eggs

 - Buttercream frosting, ganache, whipped cream or jam